-- People who don’t want to drive to functions themselves.
+- People who don’t want to drive to function themselves.

 - Customers who choose luxury travel and VIP treatment.

-Apart from these Uber also has special services such as:
+Apart from these, Uber business model also has special services such as:

 Uber for kids: Uber has come up with this Uber for kids for parents who want their kids to be dropped at home from school.
 Many parents do not prefer school bus services for personal reasons and Uber saw an opportunity in this case.